EthanS44/SYSC-3303-Project/README.md

-3303 Project - Iteration 4
+3303 Project - Iteration 5
 Group 5
 Ethan Stewart, Sam Wilson, Forewa Aboderin, Abody Majeed, Kareem Abdo
 ----------------------------------------------------------------------

-The included java project is an elevator simulation using threads for iteration 4 of the 3303 group project.
+The included java project is an elevator simulation using threads for iteration 5 of the 3303 group project.
-There are 21 classes including elevator and scheduler states.
-There are also 7 test classes and 2 interfaces.
+There are 22 classes including elevator and scheduler states.
+There are also 8 test classes and 2 interfaces.

-In this iteration, our team added a timer class and the logic required to handle multiple different faults.
-The first being a floor timer fault and the second being a door fault.

 To run the simulation, open the project file "Elevator Simulator" in intellij, navigate to "Main.java" and click run.
 A series of button pushes is ready to be run to observe the movement of the elevators.
 To test the classes, navigate to their respective testing classes and run them.

-UML Sequence, UML Class and state diagrams are included in "Iteration 4 UML Sequence.pdf", "Iteration 4 UML Class.pdf", "Iteration 4 Timing Diagram.pdf", "Scheduler State Diagram", and "Elevator State Diagram" files respectively.
+UML Sequence, UML Class and state diagrams are included in "Iteration 5 UML Sequence.pdf", "Iteration 5 UML Class.pdf", "Scheduler State Diagram", and "Elevator State Diagram" files respectively.

 Team Member Responsibilities: